The 3Ds of Dog Training: Duration, Distraction & Distance

-In order for a dog to be reliable under the widest array of circumstances, we have to train while exposing them to three important variables.
+In order for a dog to be reliable under the widest array of circumstances, we have to train them while exposing them to three important variables.
+Keep reading to learn more about the three Ds of proofing dog training and how to master them for better results.

 When using the e-collar to assist in adding endurance to a behavior, you interrupt by tapping the button the very moment you see the dog shifting out of position.
 The better the timing in interrupting the mistake, the faster the dog learns to stay on task.